mchsk/openwrt-docker-toolchain/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

-The purpose of this docker image is to provide  environment for creating IPK packages which are used in OpenWrt package management system.
+The purpose of this docker image is to provide an environment for creating IPK packages which are used in OpenWrt package management system.
 Similarly, DEB packages are used in Debian-based operating systems.

 #### Quick platforms refs (in case someone needs rough platform overview):